Skip to content

 Stop When the agent finishes a turn

-Returning a permissionDecision of "deny" blocks the tool call; the permissionDecisionReason is fed back into the agent's context.
+A permissionDecision of "deny" blocks the tool call.
+Claude Code feeds the permissionDecisionReason back into the agent's context.

 Force project-mandated tools over training defaults.